ComradDoge/DogeEU4/README.md

 - Added some more polar lights.
 - Added some missing papal opinion modifiers.
 - Fixed issues with missions that dealt with flagships.
-- Improved some events logic for ai to improve performance at the beginning.
+- Tweaked some events logic for ai to improve performance at the beginning.
 - Tweaked and fixed some things in CIV mode setting to properly give you money.
 - Some tweaking trying to fix the early issue of new vassals staying over land forcelimit.
 Another way to fix it is just reloading the save.